Tower Bridge: 20th century

+After its opening, the City of London provided some funding to the police to pay for the policing of Tower Bridge, under an informal "compact".
+The Corporation of London (Blackfriars and other Bridges) Act 1906 (6 EdwVII c.clxxx) formally placed the bridge under the City of London's policing jurisdiction.

 During the Second World War, Tower Bridge was seen as a major transport link to the Port of London, and consequently was a target for enemy action.
 In 1940, the high-level span took a direct hit, severing the hydraulic mechanism and taking the bridge out of action.
 In April 1941, a parachute mine exploded close to the bridge, causing serious damage to the bascule, towers, and engine room.
 In 1942, a third engine was installed in case the existing ones were damaged by enemy action.
 It was a 150 hp horizontal cross-compound engine, built by Vickers Armstrong Ltd. at their Elswick works in Newcastle upon Tyne.
 It was fitted with a flywheel having a 9 ft diameter and weighing 9 tons, and was governed to a speed of 30 rpm.
 The engine became redundant when the rest of the system was modernised in 1974 and was donated to the Forncett Industrial Steam Museum by the City of London Corporation.

 The southern section of the bridge, in the London Borough of Southwark, was Grade I listed on 6 December 1949.
 The remainder of the bridge, in the London Borough of Tower Hamlets, was listed on 27 September 1973.

+On 30 December 1952, a number 78 double-decker bus was crossing Tower Bridge.
+The process of stopping traffic when the bridge was getting raised failed while a relief watchman was on duty.

+The bus was near the edge of the south bascule when it started to rise.
+Driver Albert Edward Gunter (1906–1968) made a split-second decision to accelerate the bus, clearing a 1.8 m (6 ft) drop onto the north bascule, which had not started to rise.
+The conductor broke his leg and twelve of the twenty passengers aboard received minor injuries.
+The driver was later rewarded with a £10 bonus (about £246.81 in 2025) for his quick thinking.

+In 1960, the upper bridges of the two pedestrian walkways that connected the two main towers were converted from being cantilever bridges, projecting horizontally out into space, to suspension bridges when suspension cables were added.
+This was to reinforce the strength of the walkways.

-In 1974, the original operating mechanism was largely replaced by a new electro-hydraulic drive system, designed by BHA Cromwell House, with the original final pinions driven by modern hydraulic motors.
+In 1974, the original operating mechanism was largely replaced by a new electro-hydraulic drive system, designed by Geoffrey Beresford Hartwell, of BHA Cromwell House, with the original final pinions driven by modern hydraulic motors.

 In 1982, the Tower Bridge Exhibition opened, housed in the bridge's twin towers, the long-closed high-level walkways, and the Victorian engine rooms.
 The latter still houses the original steam engines and some of the original hydraulic machinery.